-Smoking is a major public health threat that has been responsible for millions of premature deaths worldwide.
+Smoking is a major public health threat that is been responsible for millions of premature deaths worldwide.
 The WHO FCTC was precisely established to help address this problem by providing guidelines and recommendations to countries on how to reduce tobacco use and its related harms.
 However, recent actions by the WHO FCTC suggest that its priorities may be misplaced.
+The primary objective of tobacco control should be to end the premature deaths caused by combustible tobacco.
+We agree on the end game of less than 5% of combustible tobacco smoking globally.
+This means focussing on providing people with as many tools in the toolbox to move away from combustible tobacco including safer nicotine products such as vapes, oral nicotine pouches, snus and heated tobacco products which have all shown reduced risk.

-The primary objective of tobacco control should be to end the premature deaths caused by cigarettes.
-This means focusing on helping smokers quit, providing support to those who want to quit, and promoting harm reduction strategies that can help reduce the harm caused by smoking.
-Unfortunately, the WHO FCTC seems to be more interested in fighting the tobacco industry than in helping smokers.
-In 2017, no less than WHO Director General Dr. Tedro Adhanom Ghebreyesus publicly announced that "[g]overnments and health organizations like [WHO] are at war with the tobacco industry, and [WHO] will continue fighting until [WHO] beat[s] Big Tobacco."
-But will Dr. Ghebreyesus also fight for the rights of smokers, who want to quit, to have access to less harmful alternatives?
+This also means focusing on meeting people where they are to help people who smoke to quit, and for those who cannot or will not stop, provide support to them in making the switch to a safer alternative, including promoting harm reduction strategies that can help reduce the harm caused by smoking.
+Unfortunately, the WHO FCTC seems to be more interested in fighting the tobacco industry than in helping people who smoke.
+In 2017, no less than WHO Director General Dr. Tedro Adhanom Ghebreyesus publicly announced that "governments and health organizations like [WHO] are at war with the tobacco industry, and [WHO] will continue fighting until [WHO] beat[s] Big Tobacco."16 But will Dr. Ghebreyesus also fight for the rights of people who smoke to have access to less harmful alternatives?

-It is thus a pity that one of the agenda items during COP 10 includes looking at the potential contribution of the WHO FCTC to the promotion and fulfilment of human rights18 but WHO FCTC itself has for the longest time deprived smokers and consumers of their right to have access and information on THR products.
-WHO FCTC should first address its lack of respect to human rights before looking further at other aspects of human rights application in the global tobacco control treaty.
-WHO FCTC should stop denying smokers, vapers, and other tobacco users of their right to have a meaningful participation and inclusion in the formulation of policies that hugely impact them.
+It is, therefore, a pity that one of the agenda items during COP 10 included looking at the potential contribution of the WHO FCTC to the promotion and fulfilment of human rights.
+17 WHO FCTC itself has for the longest time denied the efficacy of harm reduction principles for people who smoke and consumers of safer alternatives of their right to have access and accurate information on THR products.
+WHO FCTC should first address its lack of respect for human rights and harm reduction for tobacco before looking further at other aspects of human rights application in the global tobacco control treaty.
+WHO FCTC should stop denying people who smoke, vapers, and other tobacco users of their right to have a meaningful participation and inclusion in the formulation of policies that hugely impact them.